Protests continue in NYC amid lingering tensions over curfew

-NEW YORK (AP) — Demonstrations over the death of George Floyd continued in New York City on Saturday amid lingering tension between protesters and police over the city’s 8 p.m. curfew.
+NEW YORK (AP) — Demonstrations over the death of George Floyd continued in New York City on Saturday with thousands taking to the streets and parks to protest police brutality, as the city continued to enforce an 8 p.m. curfew that has created tensions between protesters and police.

-Thousands took to the streets around the city, a day after mostly peaceful demonstrations Friday night that were punctuated by some minor flare-ups as police sought to enforce the curfew.

 At protests in Manhattan, volunteers handed out snacks, first aid kits and plenty of water bottles on a muggy afternoon.
 One person carried a sign listing nearby open buildings for those seeking to escape the heat — which some soon did when a rain storm arrived.